NegativeZero000/KijijiListings/README.md

 When importing this module you will get a warning

     WARNING: The names of some imported commands from the module 'KijijiListings' include unapproved verbs that might make them less discoverable.
-To find the commands with unapproved verbs, run t he Import-Module command again with the Verbose parameter.
+To find the commands with unapproved verbs, run the Import-Module command again with the Verbose parameter.
 For a list of approved verbs, type Get-Verb.

 This is expected because of the function `Collect-SearchResults`.
 I like that name and am not sure what else to call it.
 You can avoid that by setting warning preference but it is not a show stopper.